jschuemann/nBio_docs/getting-started/ParameterFile.rst

 Parameter File System
 ======================

-TOPAS-nBio is an extension to TOPAS, which follows a consistent set of design paradigms.
-TOPAS is controlled by a simple text file which is used to specify the all the simulation parameters.
+TOPAS-nBio is an extension to OpenTOPAS, which follows a consistent set of design paradigms.
+OpenTOPAS (from here on simply TOPAS) is controlled by a simple text file which is used to specify the all the simulation parameters.

 Detailed documentation is provided on the `TOPAS Parameter System`_.
 Here we provide a brief summary of the parameter syntax.